✨ Wingman Chat

 Enriching Wingman’s knowledge with source code

 You can enrich the assistant’s knowledge by attaching source code for the components in your container.
-That’s as easy as attaching a file called src.zip to any chapter in the document.
-It doesn’t need to be only the source code for this specific chapter.
+This is as easy as attaching a file called src.zip to any chapter in the document.
+It does not need to be the source code for this specific chapter only, but can contain source code for the entire container.
+This is especially useful for ASCET or C code models, where Wingman is not yet able to read and interpret the model information directly from the EHANDBOOK container.

 Chat elements